-Charcoal, aka Anery B (recessive) (\$25-\$40)
+Charcoal, aka Anery B (\$25-\$45)

-This was the second type of anerythrism to be discovered, and in many ways it mimics anery.
+This was the second anery-like trait to be discovered, and in many ways it mimics anery.
 Since this mutant is at a different locus from anery, crossing anery to charcoal produces normal offspring.
 As in anerys, the cheeks often have a pinkish "blush" tone to them.

 As a broad generalization, charcoals have a darker ground color and are lower in contrast than anerys.
 However, there is so much variation in both anery and charcoal that they often look similar to each other.
-Hatchlings generally have a purplish cast to them, and tend to look slightly different than anery hatchlings, enough to pick them out of a crowd.
+Hatchlings generally have a purplish cast to them, and tend to look slightly different than anery hatchlings, enough that experienced breeders can pick them out of a crowd.
 Adults often cannot be reliably identified by looks alone, so be sure you know which type you are getting if you plan to breed them.